pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 ##### wwr_info

-The `wwr_info` is a hash map that maps the `wwr_building_type` to its correspondent target `wwr`, which is applied when altering the model window to wall ratio.
+The `wwr_info` is a hash map that maps the `wwr_building_type` to its correspondent target `wwr`, which is applied when altering the model window-to-wall ratio.

 ```
 {"Office <= 5,000 sq ft"=>19.0}